mmesiti/git-collaborative/content/guide.md

 for 30 minutes without feedback, so I changed the times of the exercise lessons to also include instructor feedback.

+Another change is that I try not to be {term}`forge`-specific.
+One reason is that the expected audience typically has access to GitLab instances, and also someone might not like Microsoft, so I am adding codeberg.org as an alternative.
+Another reason is that actually the features of every forge typically evolve over time.
+Looking at a variety of forges at a single time point might give an idea of the distribution of features of a single forge at different points in time.

 ### Audience intended for this course